stock2shop/website/README.md

 ## Issues
 - Use of empty line ```&nbsp;``` in markdown not ideal
 - Blockquote not working
+- .IsMenuCurrent not working with custom menu item name

 ## Libraries
 - Boostrap 4.5